pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 ## <a id="update-tap"></a> Update dependencies in band with Tanzu Application Platform releases

 New versions of dependencies such as buildpacks, and stacks are available in new versions of Tanzu Application Platform.
 To update dependencies, VMware recommends that you update to the latest patch version of Tanzu Application Platform.

 - If you are using `lite` or `full` dependencies, upgrade to the latest patch version of Tanzu Application Platform to update your dependencies.

 - If you are using `full` dependencies, you must complete some extra steps after you upgrade to the latest patch.
 For more information, see [Upgrading the full dependencies package](../upgrading.md#full-profile-upgrade-tbs-deps).

 > **Note** When Tanzu Application Platform is upgraded, new dependencies are installed which might cause workload images to rebuild.

-## <a id="update-out-of-band"></a> Update dependencies out of band with Tanzu Application Platform release
+## <a id="update-out-of-band"></a> Update dependencies out of band with Tanzu Application Platform releases

+To update dependencies between Tanzu Application Platform releases, you can either use automatic dependency updates or you can update dependencies manually.

 ### <a id="update-automatic"></a> Automatic dependency updates

-{{> 'partials/auto-deps' initial_steps="" }}
+{{> 'partials/tanzu-build-service/auto-deps' initial_steps="" }}

 ### <a id="update-manual"></a> Manual dependency updates